CesarLai/koa-shop-api/README.md

-# koa-blog-api
+# koa-shop-api

-A blog API server sample base on Node and Koa.
+A shop API server sample base on Node and Koa.